OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-expanding-card-with-a-subtle-reveal/README.md

 # 🐞 Creating a CSS-only Expanding Card with a Subtle Reveal

-This document details the creation of an expanding card effect using only CSS.
-No JavaScript is required!
-The effect involves a card that smoothly expands on hover, revealing additional content.
-This uses pure CSS3 transitions and transformations.
+This document details how to create an expanding card effect using only CSS.
+The card expands to reveal hidden content upon hover, offering a smooth, visually appealing transition.
+We'll leverage CSS transitions and transforms to achieve this effect without JavaScript.

-**Description of the Styling:**
+## Description of the Styling

-The card is designed with a simple, clean look.
-On hover, the card expands horizontally, revealing hidden content smoothly thanks to the CSS transitions.
-We use a subtle box-shadow to enhance the 3D effect and give the card more depth.
+The card will initially appear compact, displaying only a title and a small preview image.
+On hover, the card will smoothly expand vertically, revealing additional content (a longer description in this example).
+The expansion is accompanied by a subtle fade-in effect for the expanded content.

-**Full Code:**
+## Full Code

 ```html
 <!DOCTYPE html>